3liz/lizmap-docker-compose/README.md

 **Note**: this is a sample configuration for testing Lizmap web client with QGIS and WPS features.

-❗**If you want use it on a production server you will need to make adjustments for meeting your production requirements.**
+❗**If you want to use it on a production server, you will need to make adjustments to meet your production requirements.**

 ## Requirements